mhogg/pyvxray/README.md

 **An ABAQUS plug-in for the creation of virtual x-rays from 3D finite element bone/implant models**

+**Developed together with [bonemapy](https://github.com/mhogg/bonemapy) and [BMDanalyse](https://github.com/mhogg/BMDanalyse) to provide tools for preparation and post-processing of bone/implant computer models.**

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)

 MIT license - See pyvxray/LICENSE.txt for details on usage and distribution